The Living Lab

 By Q2 2026

-Successful commissioning of the gas processing plant
+Successful commissioning of the gas treatment plant

 Q2 2026